Root subgroups on affine spherical varieties: Basic properties of B -root subgroups

-\begin{construction} Suppose that the action of $G$ on $X$ extends to an action of a bigger connected reductive algebraic group $G_1 \supset G$ and the derived subgroup of~$G_1$ acts on~$X$ with a finite kernel.
-If $B_1 \supset T_1$ are a Borel subgroup and a maximal torus of $G_1$ satisfying $B_1 \supset B$, $T_1 \supset T$ and $U_1$ is the unipotent radical of~$B_1$ then the image in $\Aut(X)$ of every $T_1$-normalized central $\GG_a$-subgroup of $U_1$ is a $B$-root subgroup on~$X$. \end{construction}
+\begin{construction}[Group extensions] Suppose that the action of $G$ on $X$ extends to an action of a bigger connected reductive algebraic group $G_1 \supseteq G$ and the derived subgroup of~$G_1$ is nontrivial and acts on~$X$ with a finite kernel.
+If $B_1 \supseteq T_1$ are a Borel subgroup and a maximal torus of $G_1$ satisfying $B_1 \supseteq B$, $T_1 \supseteq T$ and $U_1$ is the unipotent radical of~$B_1$ then the image in $\Aut(X)$ of every $T_1$-normalized central $\GG_a$-subgroup of $U_1$ is a $B$-root subgroup on~$X$. \end{construction}

 The following example shows that $B$-root subgroups arising in Construction~\ref{constr_G_1} may be not only vertical but also horizontal.